AlphaPack/glyue-docs/reference/integration_anatomy.md

 Integration outputs can be mutated throughout the life of the integration.

-> Integration output
+> Integration outputs are often overwritten within calls to the service request.
+The `on_success_hook`, `on_failure_hook`, and the `finally_hook` are the most appropriate places to update the output.

-Integration outputs are useful for error handling as well as returning specific
+Integration outputs are useful for error handling as well as returning specific payloads or status to calling systems.

 ## Service Requests